Meteorological history of Hurricane Katrina: Tornado outbreak and dissipation

 Once onshore, Katrina rapidly weakened as it traversed Mississippi.
 Its winds subsided below hurricane-force by 00:00 UTC on August 30 as its center passed northwest of Meridian.
 Interaction with an upstream trough caused Katrina to turn northeast across the Tennessee Valley and Ohio River Valley on August 30.
 The storm degraded to a tropical depression by 12:00 UTC.
-Strong westerly shear produced by the trough caused Katrina's upper-level anticyclone to break away from the low-level circulation on August 30.
-This led to a "forceful removal" of the storm's warm core which in turn caused a near-instantaneous transition into an extratropical cyclone that day.August 30.
-The NHC assessed Katrina's dissipation as a distinct entity by 12:00 UTC on August 31 as it was absorbed into the aforementioned frontal boundary over central Ohio.
-The dissociated anticyclone became positioned off the East Coast of the United States as it interacted with the upstream trough.
-This feature produced anomalous southerly flow across eastern North America through early September.
-Ex-Katrina continued across Pennsylvania and New York, eventually crossing the St. Lawrence River into southeastern Canada the next day.
-A stationary low to the north over James Bay caused ex-Katrina to turn north and meander over Quebec for several days.
+Strong westerly shear produced by the trough caused Katrina's upper-level anticyclone to break east away from the low-level circulation on August 30.
+This led to the separation of the storm's low-level warm core which continued northeast and almost instantaneously transitioned into an extratropical cyclone that day as colder air wrapped in from the northwest.
+The NHC assessed Katrina's dissipation as a distinct entity by 12:00 UTC on August 31 as it was absorbed into the aforementioned trough over central Ohio.
+The remnants of Katrina continued across Pennsylvania and New York, eventually crossing the St. Lawrence River into southeastern Canada on September 1.
+A stationary low over James Bay caused ex-Katrina to turn north and meander over Quebec for several days.
 The storm deepened slightly during this time, with its central pressure falling by 10 mbar (hPa; 0.29 inHg), though its winds did not increase.
 By September 3, the system acquired a more northeasterly to easterly heading, crossing over Newfoundland and Labrador and then emerging over the Labrador Sea on September 4.
 The degrading system continued east and ultimately dissipated off the southern tip of Greenland on September 7.

+The anticyclone that separated from Katrina on August 30 in conjunction with the frontal boundary that the hurricane merged with had expansive impacts on weather across the Northern Hemisphere over the next two weeks.
+The interaction of those systems created an upper-level pool of warm air that traveled east-northeast from the Southeastern United States on September 2, to the Azores on September 6, to northern Europe on September 9, and finally to the Tibetan Plateau on September 12 where it dissipated.
+Northerly flow of tropical moisture and vorticity related to this system influenced the development of Hurricane Nate and the intensification of Hurricane Maria over the Central Atlantic.